 - Hydrogen Sulfide (sulfur) must be tested right out the faucet.
 Taking a water sample to a lab or place of business will allow the sulfur to dissipate which will prevent an accurate test (see test kit below).

 - Order any of the test kits below to assist you or mail us a water sample to AffordableWater.us at 3211 Dryden Rd.
 Dayton, Ohio 45439.
-Fill an empty plastic water or pop bottle half full and we will test your hardness, iron, pH and total dissolved solids (TDS) at no cost to you.
-Please include your e-mail address inside.
-Do not collect the sample through any filter or water softener.
-For well water, let the water run 3 or 4 minutes before collecting the sample.
+Fill an empty plastic water bottle 1/4 full and we will test your hardness, iron, pH and total dissolved solids (TDS) at no cost to you and please include your e-mail address inside.